Dee-1: Independent artist

-In 2019, it was announced that Dee-1 left RCA Records and started up his own independent label called Mission Vission Music.
+In 2019, it was announced that Dee-1 left RCA Records and started up his own independent label called Mission Vision Music.
 He released his second studio album God and Girls under the new label.
 On April 30, 2020, Dee-1 released a solo project titled Timeless, ahead of his collaborative album with Murs, which followed on September 18, 2020.
 Titled, He's the Christian, I'm the Rapper, the 11-track project was produced entirely by Curtiss King, and sees the rappers "swap bars and recruit a few collaborators for some standout moments".

 In 2020, Dee-1 was honored by the NAACP with the "Power of Image" award for his influential impact and promoting positivity in the community.

 In 2021, he became the first rapper in history to be appointed to a statewide position by a governor, John Bel Edwards of Louisiana, joining the Louisiana Council for the "Success of Black Men and Boys."
 He was also nominated for an Emmy Award in 2021 for hosting "The Manhattan Project".
 In September, Dee-1 featured The Game and Des Monroe on a single titled "Shine On".
 The song spoke about his journey from interning for the successful West Coast recording artist (The Game) in college to now featuring him on a song of his own, alongside other personal accounts of his life shared in the track.

 In 2022, Dee-1 released another studio album as an independent artist on February 9 called Finding Balance, which debuted at #4 on the iTunes Hip-Hop/Rap Albums chart.
 Days before the album's release, another nationwide tour (The Not Afraid Tour) was announced to begin in March.